stryker-mutator/stryker-net/docs/getting-started.md

 ```

 ## Install in project
-Create a file called dotnet-tools.json in your project folder if this is your first local tool.
+Create a file called dotnet-tools.json in your unit test project folder if this is your first local tool.

 ```bash
 dotnet new tool-manifest
 ```

-Then install stryker without the -g flag by executing the following command in the project folder
+Then install stryker without the -g flag by executing the following command in the unit test project folder

 ```bash
 dotnet tool install dotnet-stryker